simon-ritchie/apysc/docs_src/source/animation_radius.md

 # animation_radius interface

-This page will explain the `animation_radius` method interface.
+This page explains the `animation_radius` method interface.

 ## What interface is this?

-The `animation_radius` method interface will create an `ap.AnimationRadius` instance (animation setting instance and the subclass of the `AnimationBase`) and you can animate radius with it.
+The `animation_radius` method interface creates an `ap.AnimationRadius` instance.
+You can animate radius with it.

-This interface exists on a `GraphicsBase` subclass (that has the `radius` interface), such as the `Circle`.
+This interface exists on a `GraphicsBase` subclass, such as the `Circle`.

 ## Basic usage